 Steven Reynolds (PD)

-"How we treat our sick, poor, and most vulnerable defines our country, which is why I fully support Universal, Single-Payer Healthcare.
+His stand on healthcare got our endorsement: "How we treat our sick, poor, and most vulnerable defines our country, which is why I fully support Universal, Single-Payer Healthcare.
 It is the best return on investment AND it is the moral choice."

 Stephen Brandon (PD)